-Tips for creating a NZ-style CV
+Tips for creating a New Zealand-style CV

 You may already have a CV, but its style, length and content may be quite different from CVs in New Zealand.
 These tips will help you write your CV in a style that New Zealand employers prefer.